vk2diy/mister-muller/README.md

 To get the status a bit cleaner on startup it may be necessary to short the temperature sensor inputs to ground, this could be tried next.

+## Characterization

+After resolving the three axes and ensuring they all worked fine, the various axis limits were marked and the total travel per axis measured.

+The results were X axis 235mm, Y axis 500mm and Z axis 55mm.
+Bed clearance is 64mm.

+Spindle type is ER11 with maximum 7mm collett.